-The City of Greater Sudbury has set by-laws with respect to business licenses, zoning and business taxes.
+The City of Greater Sudbury has set by-laws with respect to business licenses, zoning, and business taxes.
 You can obtain and apply for a business license at the By-Law Enforcement Office.
 Keep in mind that every municipality is different, therefore, if you will be working in multiple communities, ensure that you review the requirements with each one.

-Please contact the Compliance and Enforcement Services for more information:

-Compliance and Enforcement Services (By-Law Department)

-City of Greater Sudbury

-Tom Davies Square, Main Floor
+Please contact the Compliance and Enforcement Services for more information: Compliance and Enforcement Services (By-Law Department) City of Greater Sudbury Tom Davies Square, Main Floor 705-674-4455 ext.
+2320 www.greatersudbury.ca/do-business/business-permits-and-licences/businesslicensing/

-(705) 671-2489 ext 2320

-http://www.city.greatersudbury.on.ca